StlaiixOrKeeerZz/GamemodeUI-Mala/README.md

 ### GamemodeUI-Mala

-# Information
-#Change your game mode with a form or a argument
+#Change your gamemode with a argument or a ui form!
-#Change ton mode de jeu avec un formulaire ou avec des arguments !
+#Change ton mode de jeu grâce à des arguments ou a un form !

 # Config
 ```yml